nimrossum/research-project/docs/main.typ

 == 4.1 Data collection

-During this project, we implemented several analysis tools exposed as an API endpoints in the Git Truck project.
+During this project, the analysis tools were implemented that were exposed as API endpoints in the Git Truck project.
 This was due to the foundation for performing analysis of commits were available in this project, to speed up the development of the tool.

 We used these endpoints to collect and visualize data about different repositories to draw conclusions about the Compression Distance metric.

+We also report the average time to analyze each repository over 10 warm and cold runs, to give an idea of the interactivity of such a tool.
+The tool caches file buffers when read using git.

 === 4.1.1 Repository Selection